montagejs/collections/README.md

 ### one()

 Any single value, or throws an exception if there are no values.
-This is very fast (constant) for all collections.
-For a sorted set, the value is not deterministic and depends on what value was most recently accessed.
+This is very fast (constant time) for most collections.
+For a sorted set, `set.root.value` is always very fast to access, but changes whenever you *access* a value, including using `has` or `find`.
+In the interest of being consistent across accesses, and only changing in response to mutation, `one` returns the `min` of the set in logarithmic time.

 (Array+, List, Set, Map, MultiMap, SortedSet, SortedMap, LruSet, LruMap, SortedArray, SortedArray, SortedArraySet, SortedArrayMap,